sixqa/ConstellID/README.md

 Once our manuscript is accepted, this repository will include:

-- Full implementation of the MorphoID-Embedder architecture
+- Full implementation of the ConstellID architecture
 - Pre-trained models for crayfish individual recognition
 - Training and inference scripts with detailed documentation
 - Sample datasets and preprocessing pipelines